makrai/notes/zhong-2105-pretrained-llm-instance-level.md

 # 1 Intro

-* Are larger models better at every instance, or are they better at some
+* Are larger models better at every instance
   * Hendrycks+ (2020) and Desai and Durrett (2020) find that larger pretrained models consistently improve out-of-distribution perf, which implies that they might be uniformly better at a finer level